yurinanakazato/yurinanakazato.github.io/_pages/en-us/talks.md

 [16*] 2026.03: "Synergies between JWST and ALMA: Unveiling Galaxy Dynamics and ISM Physics in the Early Universe", [Star Forming Galaxies in the Reionization Epoch: ALMA-Driven Studies with the Aid of JWST](https://sites.google.com/view/ishigaki-alma-2026/home), Okinawa, Japan

-[15*] 2026.02: "The Evolution of Metals and Dust in Massive Galaxies during the Epoch of Reionization: Insights from Simulations and JWST-ALMA Synergies", From Dust Till Dawn, Leiden, Netherlands
+[15] 2026.02: "Emission Line and Dust Attenuation Properties of EoR Galaxies from Zoom-in Simulations", From Dust Till Dawn, Leiden, Netherlands

 [14] 2025.09: "Spatially Resolved Dust in High-Redshift Clumpy Galaxies from Zoom-in Cosmological Simulations", Gas/Dust Mini Workshop in Hiroshima, Hiroshima, Japan